 - Co-occurring disorder treatment program

-Turn to Fort Behavioral Health for Support with Addiction and the Holidays
+Turn to Fort Behavioral Health for Support with Addiction During the Holidays

 The holidays are a stressful time of year for everyone.
-If you are struggling with drug or alcohol abuse, whether in active addiction or recovery, they can be even more difficult.
+They can be even more difficult if you are struggling with drug or alcohol abuse, whether in active addiction or recovery.
 Grief, finances, and family can all trigger anxiety and depression, often resulting in increased alcohol or drug use and even relapse.
 It is normal to feel stressed during the holiday season.
 You are not alone.

 At Fort Behavioral Health, we offer a safe and nurturing space for a long-lasting road to recovery.
 If you or someone you know is struggling with an addiction to drugs or alcohol, call us today at 844.332.1807 or complete our online contact form.